pypa/setuptools/docs/userguide/datafiles.rst

     been included due to the use of the preceding options.

 .. note::
-    Due to the way the distutils build process works, a data file that you include in your project and then stop including may be "orphaned" in your project's build directories, requiring you to run ``setup.py clean --all`` to fully remove them.
+    Due to the way the build process works, a data file that you include in your project and then stop including may be "orphaned" in your project's build directories, requiring you to run ``setup.py clean --all`` to fully remove them.
 This may also be important for your users and contributors